top of page

 Leaders need to pay attention to time and effort when being inclusive.
 It is easy to be less agile and get caught in analysis paralysis when being inclusive.
 Solid project management processes can help leaders avoid the trap of over-analysis.

-Thoughtfully incorporating technology has many positive impacts, but that does not mean it is without challenges.
-Numerous research studies have shown that different communication mediums effectively support in-the-moment feedback, information sharing, communication cues, emotions, and message customization.
-Scientific research probably does not need to be conducted to understand that face-to-face communication is the most effective type of communication.
+Thoughtful technology integration has many positive impacts, but it is not without challenges.
+Numerous studies have shown that different communication media effectively support in-the-moment feedback, information sharing, communication cues, emotion, and message customization.
+Scientific research likely does not need to be conducted to demonstrate that face-to-face communication is the most effective.

 Key Summary Points